CyberCasquatch/cybercasquatch.github.io/_posts/TidBits/2025-08-31-PhishingLedger.md

 After I decided that I had enough Sherlocking my way through the envelope, I decided it was time to try and get the url for the QR code.

 I opened the camera app on my phone and hovered over the QR code.
-When the url appeared, I copied it and put it through the ringer.
+When the url appeared, I copied it and put it through a few tests.

-URL: https://ledger.easycheckactivate.com/cloudflare/(BASE64 Encoded target name)
+URL: https(:)//ledger(.)easycheckactivate(.)com/cloudflare/(BASE64 Encoded target name)

 The basis of the url is clever but faulty.
-We can see it trying to impersonate the ledger wedbsite with a subdoamin at the front.
+We can see it trying to impersonate the ledger wedbsite with a subdomain at the front.
 The domain 'easycheckactivate.com' appears to impersonate legitimate financial/banking services.
 And the path at the end?
 It's a Base64 encoded string using the victim's name.
 I have left it out of this report as with other personal details.